UWCS/rs118/src/ttt.md

 ### Task 2.2

 Now we have player input, we need to use it to update the state of the game.
 Use the input to add the player's turn to the board, if it is a valid guess.
+Have a look at `std::io` for input.
+Numbering squares left-to-right top-to-bottom works well, but if you want to be fancy, how about some chess board style labelling?

 What constitutes valid input for a turn?
 You have 9 squares on your game board, and you can't play where there is already a square in that space.
 If the guess isn't valid, you'll need to get the player to input a new guess.